ragalina/cse15l-lab-reports/lab-report-1-week-1.md

 Here is the output from the remote system:
 ![WhereAmI.java on Remote System](lab-report-1/1-WhereAmI-on-remote.png)

-We can see how the ```.getProperty``` function in WhereAmI.java shows the different operating systems and locations of the file on the client vs. the server.
+The ```.getProperty``` function in WhereAmI.java shows the different operating systems and locations of the file on the client vs. the server.

 ## Setting SSH Keys
-To make logging in and copying files faster, we can save our password in ssh keys.
-The public key file is stored on my account for the remote access system while the private one is stored on my personal device.
+To make logging in and copying files faster, you can save your password in ssh keys.
+The public key file is stored on your remote-access account while the private one is stored on your personal device.
 When both of these files can be found, they can serve as a substitute for the password.

 Here is the code I ran:
 ![SSH Key Image](lab-report-1/1-ssh-keys.png)

-The key commands I ran were:
+The key commands were:
 - ```ssh-keygen```: generates the files for the key pair
 - ```mkdir .ssh```: after logging in, make a ```.ssh folder``` on your remote account.
 This will contain the public key file.
 - ```scp /Users/ragalinapalaka/.ssh/id_rsa.pub cs15lfa22nr@ieng6.ucsd.edu:~/.ssh/authorized_keys```: copies the public key file (```id_rsa.pub```) to the ```.ssh folder``` on the remote account.

 The files were saved in their default location, a .ssh file.
-At the end, after I entered my password, the "id_rsa.pub" means that the command was successful.
+At the end, after I entered my password, the ```id_rsa.pub``` means that the command was successful.

 ## Making Remote Running *Even* Easier